 The building is complete with a number of sustainable features, such as a green roof, high-performance glass, thermally insulated facades and operable windows for ventilation.

 Steven Holl Architects is led by American architect Steven Holl with partners Chris McVoy, Noah Yaffe and Roberto Bannura.
-The 40-person firm is based in New York City and Beijing, and has completed several other projects including Maggie's cancer centre in London, a music building at Princeton University and Knut Hamsun Center in Norway.
+The 40-person firm is based in New York City and Beijing.
+It has completed several other projects including Maggie's cancer centre in London, a music building at Princeton University and Knut Hamsun Center in Norway.

 Other proposals by the firm are a concert hall in the Czech Republic and a Geneva operation centre for Doctors Without Borders.